primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-linux/developing-with-vscode.md

 ---
 title: Developing with Visual Studio Code on Ubuntu
 metadata:
-    description: This page describes the steps needed to setup Visual Studio Code for AVBlocks development on Ubuntu
+    description: This page describes the steps needed to setup Visual Studio Code for PrimoBurner development on Ubuntu
 taxonomy:
     category: docs
 ---

 # Developing with Visual Studio Code on Ubuntu

-This topic describes the steps needed to setup Visual Studio Code for AVBlocks development on Ubuntu.
+This topic describes the steps needed to setup Visual Studio Code for PrimoBurner development on Ubuntu.
 These steps have been verified to work on Ubuntu 22.04.3 LTS.

 ## Visual Studio Code